Most Indian lentils come in four ways:

 Cook on high for 4 hours and then add the mustard oil (if using).
 It helps to break down the lentils.

 Keep warm until you are ready to serve.
 Mix in the remaining green coriander and the cream if using.
+Optionally drizzle some mustard oil over the top.
 Garnish with the butter, chopped onions and tomatoes.
 Serve with rice, an onion salad and yoghurt.